mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 The still’s readout advises the Traveller as to how nutritional the glop will be but even the highest technology cannot make it taste any better.
-Most consumers carry syrupy flavours to add to the substance but these will eventually run out.
+Most consumers carry syrupy flavors to add to the substance but these will eventually run out.
 Glop output can be customised as dry jaw-busting bars for portability or as a damp and fairly disgusting porridge for immediate